-This is usually Used on gingham fabric.
+This is usually used on gingham fabric.
 Check out the post on chicken scratch embroidery for these beautiful background stitches.

-This stitch consists of vertical straight stitches made inside the space and then they have tied down three straight stitches together with overcasting stitches
+This stitch consists of vertical straight stitches made inside the space and then they have tied down three straight stitches together with overcasting stitches.

 Cross stitch – variation

 Woven filling stitch

 This stitch involves making straight stitches and then weaving among this thread with another thread.
-The needle doesnot penetrate the fabric when you weave with the second thread, other than when you first anchor the needle.
+The needle does not penetrate the fabric when you weave with the second thread other than when you first anchor the needle.

-You should preferably use tapestry needle with a blunt tip for weaving through the straight stitch threads
+You should preferably use tapestry needle with a blunt tip for weaving through the straight stitch threads.

-This is a needle point embroidery stitch commonly used to fill large areas in a wave like stitch.
-When it is done all over the fabric, one stitch nested inside the other the effect is nothing short of stunning.
+This is a needlepoint embroidery stitch commonly used to fill large areas in a wave-like stitch.
+When it is done all over the fabric, one stitch nested inside the other, the effect is nothing short of stunning.

 Surface satin stitches

-This technique is used to make all over satin embroidery stitches on the fabric without the bulkiness because on the back side, instead of straight stitches, you will be making only running stitches along the periphery of the designs.
-This embroidery work is called phulkari in India and is used to work all over yards of fabrics with colourful patterns.
-Check out the post on phulkari embroidery work for more details
+This technique is used to make all-over satin embroidery stitches on the fabric without the bulkiness on the backside.
+Instead of straight stitches, you will make only running stitches along the periphery of the designs.
+This embroidery work is called phulkari in India and is used to work all over yards of fabrics with colorful patterns.